Anita Udeep

 Anita Udeep is an Indian screenwriter and director, who has worked on Tamil and English language films.

 Career

-The daughter of businessman Venkataramana Chandrasekaran of Pentafour, Anita initially studied an engineering degree in Chennai, before enrolling at Loyola Marymount University in Los Angeles to do a master's degree in Film and TV Production for three years.
+Anita initially studied an engineering degree in Chennai, before enrolling at Loyola Marymount University in Los Angeles to do a master's degree in Film and TV Production for three years.
 During her time in the United States, Anita made a series of short films such as Flowery Thorn and Om, while also working as an intern for Steven Spielberg's science fiction miniseries Taken (2002).
 Anita had a strong interest in the Indian film industry and initially worked as a singer in Tamil films after returning to India.
-Her early songs included "Azhagiya Asura" from D. Imman's album for the Tamil slasher film Whistle (2003), while she also contributed to the pop album Mugangal.
+Her early songs included "Azhagiya Asura" from D. Imman's album for the Tamil slasher film Whistle (2003), was a hit.
+She also produced a Tamil pop album Mugangal.